maximebe123/calioris/README.md

 The backend exposes `/signup` and `/login` endpoints for account creation and authentication.
 It also exposes CRUD endpoints under `/assets` to manage assets.
+Additionally, a stock management module is available via `/stock_items` for tracking inventory.